MetOffice/lfric_core/documentation/source/pages/main.rst

 contents>` of the main contents of the LFRic core repository is given.
-While LFRic core does include some small LFRic applications, one should be aware that major applications, including the Momentum atmosphere model, are developed in other repositories and will have additional application-specific documentation.
+While LFRic core does include some small LFRic applications, one should be aware that major applications, including the Momentum atmosphere model application, are developed in other repositories and will have their own application-specific documentation.

+Before giving an overview of the core infrastructure, an overview of the `structure of a typical LFRic application <section model application structure>` is given.
+It briefly references several LFRic infrastructure capabilities.
+These capabilities are then described in later sections.

 Any developer of the LFRic core or an LFRic application should have a good understanding of the underlying principles behind LFRic and the core data model and model architecture.
-An `introduction <section introduction to lfric infrastructure>` describes key aspects of LFRic and of PSyclone, the code autogeneration tool that LFRic applications depend upon.
+The `LFRic data model and PSyclone <section psykal and datamodel>` documentation describes key aspects of LFRic and of PSyclone, the code autogeneration tool that LFRic applications depend upon.

-While the `introduction <section introduction to lfric infrastructure>` provides all that is needed for the simplest LFRic application, more realistic model applications commonly need more complex data structures to manage large numbers of fields, and control flow and IO to manage the running and output of a numerical model.
-An overview of aspects of an `LFRic model structure <section model application structure>` introduces key aspects of LFRic core that support these requirements.

-Separate documentation exists for each application and component developed within the LFRic core repository, describing the role of the application and including pointers to the features of the LFRic core that it depends upon or tests.
+The `Application Documentation <section applications>` provides links to documentation for each application developed within the LFRic core repository, describing the role of the application and including pointers to the features of the LFRic core that it depends upon or tests.

 Some technical features required by applications have been implemented as LFRic "components".
 Each of these is described.
+TODO Add the section.

 Several technical sections are given on major technical topics including the distributed memory strategy and implementation, the